Quantum battery with non-Hermitian charging: Modelling quantum Battery and its figures of merits

 \section{Modelling quantum Battery and its figures of merits}

-A design of a quantum battery has two components -- 1. the battery Hamiltonian, and 2. a charger.
-In this work, we choose both ground and the thermal states of interacting as well as non-interacting Hamiltonians, \(H_B\) as the initial state of the battery.
+The design of a quantum battery has two components -- 1. the battery Hamiltonian, and 2. a charger.
+In this paper, we choose both ground and the thermal states of interacting as well as non-interacting Hamiltonians, \(H_B\), as the initial state of the battery.
 The details of these Hamiltonians will be discussed in succeeding sections.